habitfarm/habitfarm/milestones/milestone_2.md

 ![](https://raw.githubusercontent.com/habitfarm/habitfarm/master/milestones/wireframe/email_notification.jpg)

 ## Backend Concepts
-Our backend data model consists of user, habits, and log entries.
+Our data model consists of users, habits, and log entries.
 Each user can have many habits.
 Each habit has many log entries for when a routine was completed.
 * __User__: